 Let the marshmallows sit in the pan until firm--several hours.

 Coat the exposed top of the marshmallows with powdered sugar.
 Remove the marshmallows from the pan, and coat all of the exposed sides with powdered sugar.
-Martha's recipe called for cutting the marshmallows with an oiled knife, and that kind of worked for the recipes with more gelatin, but I found it much easier to use a lightly oiled pair of kitchen scissors to cut the marshmallows into squares, especially for the variety with the least gelatin (which was the one we liked best).
+Martha's recipe called for cutting the marshmallows with an oiled knife, and that kind of worked for the recipes with more gelatin, but I found it much easier to use a pair of kitchen scissors to cut the marshmallows into squares, especially for the variety with the least gelatin (which was the one we liked best).